Submit a Sample

 We operate the lab Monday to Friday, but cannot receive shipments on the weekends.
 It’s best to bring samples early in the week.

-If mailing samples to the VDL, please contact us and provide the tracking number when possible.
+If mailing samples to the VDL, please get in touch with us and provide the tracking number when possible.

 Mailing: